madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### PUT /api/data/user/set_username

 This endpoint updates the username of a user.
 User ID and new username should be included in the request body.
+Only admins can set user details for users other than themselves.

 Request Headers
 ```